sulcjo/vesper/README.md

-The night is only so long: duties are always free, but the deeper things — walking the rooms, the eyepiece, the wire, the shelf, the pen — tire an old man.
+The night is only so long: duties are always free, but the deeper things — walking the rooms, the eyepiece, the wire, the shelf, the pen — tire an old human.
 Choose.
 Single letters work for the common boards (`S D E L W T J R`).
 What you write in the journal matters more than you may at first suppose, and what fades can be fought:
 `JOURNAL COPY`.